 - Nerve impingement caused by disc fragment impingement on nerve rootlets

 This procedure is performed in an outpatient surgical setting.
-After anesthetic administration, a small incision is made.
-A cylindrical tube is placed through the incision into the disc under X-ray guidance.
+A small incision is made, and a cylindrical tube is placed through the incision into the disc under X-ray guidance.
 This tube allows minimal damage to the surrounding muscles.
 (The muscles are pushed out of the way and are not torn or cut.)
-Through this working tube, the surgeon inserts an endoscope, suction, irrigation and various surgical instruments.
+Through this working tube, the surgeon inserts suction, irrigation and various surgical instruments.
 Special instruments are used to remove the disc material, diminishing the pressure on the spinal cord and/or the spinal nerve.
 Since the nerve rootlet compression is removed, some patients feel immediate relief of their presurgery back pain following endoscopic discectomy.

 When the procedure is complete, the tube is slowly removed, allowing the muscles to move back into place.
 An endoscopic discectomy is a relatively short procedure, typically taking only 30 to 45 minutes.
-Since anesthesia is light, recovery in the postoperative care unit is rapid and often without undesirable side effects.
-After one to two hours of safety monitoring and postoperative instruction, the patient (with a companion) is discharged from the facility.
+Recovery in the postoperative care unit is generally rapid and often without undesirable side effects.
+After one to two hours of safety monitoring and postoperative instruction, the patient is released (with a companion) from the facility.